Dotsian/DexScript/README.md

 * **Mass updating and deleting Balls, Regimes, Specials, etc.**
 * **Saving evals and loading them**.

+DexScript is currently in beta.
+However, the latest version is a release candidate for the full release.

 ## DexScript Requirements

 To install DexScript, you must have the following: